For bulk orders:

 The story is more of a means to an end, and thus, the characters are fairly straightforward, used to illustrate concepts more than create a meaningful narrative.
 The volume is nicely punctuated with quotes from other authors, like Thomas Edison, Henry Ford, Tom Peters, Thomas Sowell, and Ralph Waldo Emerson, among others.

-The book’s layout allows one to jump back to a particular business topic for future reference, as each chapter announces its focus, from “On Boarding” to “Teaching the Boss,” “Ask Your Way to Success,” and “Meetings Suck.”
+The book’s layout allows one to jump back to a particular business topic for future reference, as each chapter announces its focus, from “On-Boarding” to “Teaching the Boss,” “Ask Your Way to Success,” and “Meetings Suck.”
 But there is a loose narrative thread going through the entire book, as we see Quentin grow as a manager from his interview to his moving into “The Next Phase” by the end of the book.

 The one weakness of the work is its single-mindedness.
-In these days of diverse employment environments and situations, it might’ve been nice to work in a “Critical Direct Associate Reunion,” where one got to hear how the management skills learned at the company translated to other arenas, whether smaller businesses or niche companies, academics, or working-from-home.
+In these days of diverse employment environments and situations, it might’ve been nice to work in a “Critical Direct Associate Reunion,” where one got to hear how the management skills learned at the company translated to other areas, whether smaller businesses or niche companies, academics, or working-from-home.

 If one is looking to find some simple solutions to management concerns or just want to get a new perspective on the age-old problems of dealing with people, this book is well worth the read.
 Clever and insightful without being pedantic or dull, The Simple and Easy Manager will appeal to any professional, delivering powerful concepts in the guise of “light reading” or “mild fiction.”